sayidu/design-patterns/third_party_gem.md

-Third Party Gem Selection: Rails
+Third Party Library Selection: Rails
 ======

-__Deciding on a Gem__
+__Deciding on a Library__
+1. **What's the optimised solution for the problem?**

-* Is there a language supported way of implementing what is required?. ie. Is a third party library necessary?
+    *a.* Is there a language supported way of implementing what is required?

-* What would be the most optimised way to implement a solution for this?
+    *b.* Is a third party library necessary?

+2. **If you decided a third party library is necessary.
+Consider the following:**

-* What are the popular community gems for addressing the usecase?
+    *a.* What are the popular community libraries for addressing the usecase?

+3. **Select your top 3 library options, by asking the following questions:**

-* How long has the selected gem being in existence?
+    *a.* How long has the selected library being in existence?

-* Is the gem being maintained?. ie. How quickly are bugs addressed?
+    *b.* Is the library being maintained?.

+    *c.* How quickly are bugs addressed?

+4. **When deciding on which of your top 3 options to go ahead with, end with the following questions.**

+      *a.* How well do these library options solve the problem?

+      *b.* Do you need to introduce the entire library codebase to your application?

-* Will it be best to fork the repo and make changes or add-ons?. ie. Do you need to introduce the entire gem codebase to your application.
+      *c.*  Will it be best to fork the repo and make changes or add-ons?.

-__Using the Gem__
+__Using the Library__
-* Stick with the version you have once you have selected a version. ie. Upgrade to a new version of the gem cautiously.
+* Stick with the version you have once you have selected a version. ie. Upgrade to a new version of the library cautiously.